openebs/mayastor-docs/quickstart/performance-tips.md

 {% endtab %}
 {% endtabs %}

-You could also print a list of isolated CPUs.
+You can also print a list of isolated CPUs:

 {% tabs %}
 {% tab title="Command" %}